 unsettling biomedicine: research, care, and indigenous rights in cold war alaska

-Observing the rise of Alaska Native self-determination, biomedical researchers, social scientists, and anthropologists began to argue that Alaska Native peoples were incapable of engaging in capitalist enterprise without experiencing severe psychological consequences.
-Scholars have demonstrated that certain economic activities, particularly those that are highly profitable, are seen as incommensurable with the maintenance of authentic Indigenous identities.
+In my current book project, Unsettling Biomedicine, I suggest that biomedicine is a valuable site for understanding the historical relationship between indigeneity and capitalism.
+Certain economic activities, particularly those that are highly profitable, have often been seen as incommensurable with the maintenance of authentic Indigenous identities.
 My research demonstrates that this debate, usually framed in terms of law, land, and culture, has been fundamentally shaped by biomedicine.
-In Alaska, where the preservation of Alaska Native self-determination has depended upon continued economic success, debates surrounding the impact of capitalism on physical, mental, and spiritual health had particularly high stakes.
+In Alaska, where the preservation of Indigenous self-determination has depended upon continued economic success, debates surrounding the impact of capitalism on physical, mental, and spiritual health have had particularly high stakes.

 In this article, Marco Ramos and I explain how physicians—in the 19th century and today—have worked to build public confidence in vaccination in an American culture suspicious of medical expertise.
 You can check it out over at the American Journal of Public Health.